ddmitov/perl-executing-browser/doc/CONSTANTS.md

 * **Data Directory:**
   Data directory must contain any writable files used or produced by a PEB-based application.

-  The data directory path is:
+  The data directory path must be:
   * ``{AppImage_executable_directory}/resources/data`` for Linux [AppImage](https://appimage.org/) single executable builds or
   * ``{PEB_executable_directory}/resources/data`` for all other PEB builds.